Kinship Verification through a Forest Neural Network: Related Work

-The paper~\cite{zhang122015kinship} patchified face images from their landmarks to 10 patches.
-These patches were fed into a basic CNN, and the outputs of basic CNNs were sent to a classifier.
-Basic CNN consisted of three convolutional layers.
-VGG and triplet loss were applied by~\cite{robinson2016families}.
-They also introduced a large kinship dataset consisting of 1000 families.
-They acquired features from fine-tuned VGG, reduced their dimensions with PCA, and reached 71.2 accuracy on average in the Families In the Wild (FIW) dataset.
-The adaptation approach~(transfer learning) from a face dataset to a kinship dataset is put forward in~\cite{duan2017face}.
+The adaptation approach (transfer learning) from a face dataset to a kinship dataset was proposed in~\cite{duan2017face}.
 Its CNN consisted of five convolution layers and one fully connected (FC) layer.
-It fine-tuned paired face images on their first CNN network, coarse CNN with 1500 neurons in the last FC layer, and then they built two CNN networks from this coarse CNN network.
+It fine-tuned paired face images on their first CNN network, a coarse CNN with 1500 neurons in the last FC layer, and then they built two CNN networks from this coarse CNN network.
 These two CNN networks were again trained on Kin pairs.
-Their difference was that all layers of one were completely trained, and in another one, only the FC layer was trained.
+Their difference was that in one, all layers were trained entirely, whereas in the other, only the FC layer was trained.
 Eventually, NRML was applied to the features of these two networks.

-Concerning the recent methods, an architecture based on the attention mechanism was designed in~\cite{yan2019learning} to extract local information from face components.
-OR$^2$Net~\cite{li2024or2net} employed hard negative samples beyond the pre-defined protocol of configurations to utilize information of all negative samples by reweighing them.
+Regarding recent methods, an attention-based architecture was proposed in~\cite{yan2019learning} to extract local information from face components.
+OR$^2$Net~\cite{li2024or2net} employed hard negative samples beyond the predefined configuration protocol to leverage information from all negative samples by reweighting them.
 FaCoRNet~\cite{su2023kinship} utilized the contrastive loss and cross-attention mechanism to pull closer facial components of kin images and pull away components of non-kin images.
-The research~\cite{oruganti2024kinship} introduced the usage of the curvelet transform~(CLT) followed by CNN for kinship verification of children images.
+The research~\cite{oruganti2024kinship} introduced the use of the curvelet transform (CLT) followed by a CNN for kinship verification of children's images.
+The paper~\cite{nader2025efficient}, which we called FUSE, combined features of the ConvNext, EfficientNet, and ViT models to achieve higher results.
+GADA~\cite{zhao2026generative} generated facial images at various ages by a diffusion-based model.
+Then, the facial regions of these synthesized images were blended using sinc-based Lanczos interpolation and Poisson blending.
+The consistency loss was employed to reduce the gap between the original and synthesized child image and the parent or grandparent image.